Buddhism in Buryatia

-Buddhism in Buryatia—a regional form of Buddhism.

-The spread of Buddhism into Buryatia
+Buddhism in Buryatia, a region in Siberia, Russia, has a deep-rooted history dating back to the 17th century when Mongolian Buddhism first arrived in the area.
+Initially adopted by ethnic groups like the Selenga and Zede Buryats, Mongolian Buddhism gradually spread throughout the Transbaikal region.
+In 1741, it gained formal recognition as an official religion in the Russian Empire, with the establishment of Buddhist monastic universities known as datsans.
+Despite facing significant challenges during the Soviet era, including persecution and the closure of religious institutions, Buddhism in Buryatia has persisted and experienced a revival in the post-Soviet period.
+The Evenks living in Buryatia are also Buddhists.

+This unique form of Buddhism in Buryatia is primarily an extension of Vajrayana Buddhism, with a strong emphasis on the Gelug tradition from Tibet.
+While adherents revere Tsongkhapa alongside Shakyamuni Buddha, they have also incorporated elements of traditional, indigenous beliefs and practices, creating a syncretic form of Buddhism.
+Despite historical setbacks, Buryat Buddhism has left an indelible mark on the region's culture, influencing philosophy, art, literature, and even aspects of alternative medicine.
+Today, it continues to thrive and play a vital role in the spiritual and cultural life of Buryatia.

+History

 Historical evidence gives reason to believe that, from the 2nd century BC, proto-Mongol peoples (the Xiongnu, Xianbei, and Khitans) were familiar with Buddhism.
 On the territory of the Ivolginsk Settlement, remains of Buddhist prayer beads were found in a Xiongnu grave.

 At the beginning of the 17th century, Tibetan Buddhism penetrated northward from Mongolia to reach the Buryat population of Transbaikalia (the area just east of Lake Baikal).
 Initially, Buddhism disseminated primarily among the ethnic groups that had recently migrated out of Khalkha Mongolia (the Selenga and Zede Buryats).
 At the end of the 17th to the beginning of the 18th centuries, it spread throughout the Transbaikal region.
 A second branch came directly from Tibet, from the Labrang Monastery in Amdo.